🌲 Why We Returned to North Wales – And Discovered a Hidden Gem at Parkdean Ty Mawr

 • Washing machine

-• Located in a peaceful spot right on the edge of the park
+• A peaceful location right on the edge of the park

 🎯 Why We Loved the Park

-Parkdean Ty Mawr had a real Center Parcs vibe, but with a much more relaxed, North Walian price tag.
-Here’s what we tried:
+Parkdean Ty Mawr had a real Center Parcs feel, but with a much more relaxed North Wales price tag.
+During our stay, we tried:

-• A chippy, amusements, supermarket, and evening entertainment
+• Fish and chip shop, amusements, supermarket and evening entertainment

-We were especially impressed by how friendly the staff were and how easy it was to get around without a car — the bus stop right outside connected us to all the coastal resorts.
+We were especially impressed by how friendly the staff were and how easy it was to get around without a car.
+The bus stop right outside the park connects you to nearby coastal resorts, which makes Ty Mawr a very practical base for exploring North Wales.

-🏖 A Base to Explore: Llandudno & Beyond
+🏖 A Base to Explore: Llandudno and Beyond

 ✅ Final Verdict